 Another commonly recognized symptom of depression is social isolation.
 You feel like you just don’t want to be around anyone.
 Or maybe you do but it just seems like too much effort.
 As a result, you find yourself canceling plans or declining invitations that you would normally accept.

 Unfortunately, this tendency to isolate only hastens the approach of a depressive episode.
-If you notice that you’re starting to isolate, one of the best things you can do is to consciously push against it, even if you don’t feel like it.
+If you notice that you’re starting to isolate yourself, one of the best things you can do is to consciously push against it, even if you don’t feel like it.
 Accept invitations, reach out to friends, and drag yourself to whatever you’ve already agreed to.
 Most of the time, you’ll be glad you did.

 If you have already had an episode of major depression and gotten treatment, you probably know basically what you should be doing and you probably have a treatment plan.
 The first thing is to make sure you’re following that plan.
 Take your medication, get some exercise, watch what you eat, and, as noted above, stay connected to your support network.